 I’m on a “Raspberry Roll”.
 I’m totally impressed with the bakery windows in Belgium that house the most decadent morsels on earth.
-They are so beautiful they look fake.
-Filled with sugar, and flakey gluten crusts that beg to be eaten.
+They’re so beautiful they look fake.
+Filled with sugar, and flakey gluten-filled crusts that beg to be eaten.
 But, I remember how I felt 4 years ago and refuse to feel that way again.
 So back to the kitchen, I went and WOOO… it was worth every minute making this delectable, creamy, rich in flavor Raspberry Belgium Sweetie with all-natural ingredients and no – gluten, preservatives, coloring or processed SUGAR!.

 Before you begin this recipe you will need to have several things on hand.

 - Raspberry Medieval Compote – If you’re short on time and Raspberries, then grab yourself a store-bought raspberry compote or jam.
-You can also use strawberry, blueberry or another fruit compote as well.
+You can also use strawberry, blueberry, or another fruit compote as well.
 Be sure it’s made with natural fruit and no sugar added.

-- Coconut Whipped Cream – Remember the carton has in the fridge for 24 hours before you can whip the coconut cream.
+- Coconut Whipped Cream – Remember the carton has to be in the fridge for 24 hours before you can whip the coconut cream.
 I believe some stores carry coconut whipped cream already made.
 I’ve never bought it but…sure it has things I can’t pronounce in it.
 If you’re eating dairy you can use organic heavy whipping cream.